MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experiments

 \section{Experiments}

-In this section, we perform $3$ sets of experiments.
-Using the GLUE suite of datasets \cite{wang2018glue}, we compare against LoRA \cite{hu2021lora}, as well as VeRA \cite{kopiczko2023vera} and LoTR \cite{bershatsky2024lotr}, which are two parameter-sharing adapters.
-Besides looking at raw performance, a primary goal of this section is to understand how MetaTT explores the intrinsic dimensions of the whole transformer architecture conditioned to the training dataset and achieve effective parameter sharing.
-We also compare the performance of MetaTT when adding an extra tensor for capturing task-specific knowledge in the context of Multi-Task Learning (MTL).
-Finally, we demonstrate that optimizing MetaTT using a variant of AdamW alternating with a DMRG-inspired sweep can further boost the performance of fine-tuning MetaTT.
+In this section, we perform three sets of experiments.
+In \cref{sec:stl} we test the performance of MetaTT in the context of single-task fine-tuning against state-of-the-art methods.
+Our focus here is on commonsense reasoning tasks using the setup of~\cite{hu2023llm}, and natural language understanding~\cite{wang2018glue}.
+In \cref{sec:mtl} we compare the performance of MetaTT when adding an extra tensor for capturing task-specific knowledge in the context of MTL.
+Finally, in \cref{sec:dmrg} we demonstrate that optimizing MetaTT using a variant of AdamW alternating with \cref{alg:DMRG} can further boost the performance of fine-tuning using MetaTT.

-\textbf{Implementation Details.} To construct our training and benchmarking suite, we employed a range of technologies.
-HuggingFace provides a wrapper, known as HuggingFace Transformers \cite{wolf2019huggingface}, which extends existing deep learning libraries like PyTorch \cite{paszke2019pytorch} with additional NLP functionalities.
-This library offers a unified interface for tasks such as input tokenization, model configuration, inference pipelines, and output decoding.
-We utilized HuggingFace's Transformers and PEFT \cite{peft} to facilitate the design and training of our adapters, specifically taking advantage of the \textit{Trainer} and \textit{TrainingArguments} features available within the library.

-We run our benchmarks on a machine with the following configuration: dual Intel Xeon Platinum 8275CL CPUs with 96 cores, 192 threads, and 1.1 TB of RAM and 8 A100 GPUs with 40GB memory each (an AWS P5 instance).
-At any given point on any gpu, only 1 model is being trained against one dataset.

-\paragraph{Initialization of MetaTT PEFT.} At the beginning of fine-tuning one must guarantee that the adapter acting on input data returns zero \cite{hu2021lora}.
-In our adapters we always set $\mathcal{G}_1$ to zero, and the rest of the TT cores are initialized to the identity.
-While other initialization strategies can be devised, we found this to be effective enough to compete with the baselines.
-In \cref{sec:init} we analyze in detail the choice of initialization scheme.